Projection Sparse Principal Component Analysis: an efficient least squares method: Full cardinality and sparse principal components

+The optimal orthogonal LS SPCA components are highly constrained; for example their cardinality cannot be smaller than their order.
+Due to the greedy nature of the optimization carried out, these locally optimal orthogonal components often stride away from the global optimum, while globally better solutions can be found by removing the orthogonality constraints \cite{mer}.

-includes part of the variance already explained by the other components.
-The net increment in total variance explained due to the new component is the variance explained by its residuals orthogonal to the components already in the model.
-Borrowing from the regression literature, we will refer to the net variance explained as \emph{extra} variance explained, and denote it by $evexp$.
+If the orthogonality constraints are dropped, the net increment in total variance explained due to a new component is the variance explained by the residuals orthogonal to the components already in the model.
+This extra variance explained, which we denote as $\evexp$, is equal to